-Jurisdictional agencies have identified the following general constraints and guidelines; additional constraints applicable to specific incidents are at the discretion of the jurisdictional agency and are documented in the jurisdictional agency's fire management plans, the incident's decision record, and/or the Delegation of Authority.
+Jurisdictional Agencies have identified the following general constraints and guidelines; additional constraints applicable to specific incidents are at the discretion of the Jurisdictional Agency and are documented in the Jurisdictional Agency's fire management plans, the incident's decision record, and/or the Delegation of Authority.

 - Weigh the cost and environmental impacts of suppression actions against the value of resources warranting protection.
 Consider risk to firefighters and the public in all fire management decisions. - To the extent possible, minimum impact suppression tactics should be used.
 Firelines will be constructed in a manner that minimizes erosion and will follow natural contours wherever possible.
 Indirect attack will be used to the extent practical.
-A suppression repair plan for wildfire suppression activity damage, as approved by the jurisdictional agency(ies), must be completed before the final demobilization occurs. - Jurisdictional agencies will be made aware of all support areas such as camps, staging areas, and helispots located on their lands. - If a game animal is killed in defense of life or property (DLP) on an incident, an Alaska Department of Fish & Game (ADF&G) DLP report will be filed and jurisdictional agencies will be notified. - Base camps, spike camps, helispots and other support areas should be located in natural clearings if possible.
+A suppression repair plan for wildfire suppression activity damage, as approved by the Jurisdictional Agency(ies), must be completed before the final demobilization occurs. - Jurisdictional Agencies will be made aware of all support areas such as camps, staging areas, and helispots located on their lands. - If a game animal is killed in defense of life or property (DLP) on an incident, an Alaska Department of Fish & Game (ADF&G) DLP report will be filed and Jurisdictional Agencies will be notified. - Base camps, spike camps, helispots and other support areas should be located in natural clearings if possible.
 The construction of helispots should be minimized.
 Any opening created for support areas will be cut with an irregular perimeter.
 Such areas will be kept clean so as not to attract animals and will be cleaned up before departure of the last suppression personnel. - Support areas on private lands or Native Allotments require a land-use agreement.
 No resources (e.g. firewood) will be removed from private lands or Native Allotments without an approved agreement.
-Agreements involving Native Allotments must be prepared by the BIA or the local BIA service provider.
+Agreements involving Native Allotments must be prepared by the BIA or the local BIA service provider. - The use of tracked or off-road vehicles requires approval by the Jurisdictional Agency(ies) prior to use.